 Free Online Legal Resources

 It depends on how you feel after meeting with them.
 How comfortable do you feel with the answers the lawyer provided to your questions?
 If you asked the lawyer how he/she handled a case similar to yours, are you satisfied with the results?
 Base your decision on how well you feel the lawyer can handle your case, rather than being concerned about his/her age.
-Just remember that even though a lawyer may have been in practice for 15 or 20 years, he/she may not have as much experience with your particular type of situation as one who has more recently graduated from law school.
+Remember that even though a lawyer may have been in practice for 15 or 20 years, he/she may not be the better choice over a more recent law school graduate.

-Among the things you should do is to ask the lawyer whether he/she will work on your case personally or have another member of the law firm handle all or part of it.
+Another question to ask is whether the lawyer will work on your case personally or have another member of the law firm handle all or part of it.
 If a second lawyer and/or other member of the firm are involved, you should talk with that individual as well.
 Keep in mind that most legal cases are not "sure things."
 Be wary of any lawyer who guarantees results.
 However, what a lawyer can do is evaluate and articulate the strengths and weaknesses of your case.

 If you do not understand everything the lawyer tells you ask for an explanation in simple terms.
 Find out about how long the lawyer expects your case may take, what steps will be involved in preparing and taking the case to trial (if needed), what may be expected from you in further preparing the case, and how you will be charged for the lawyer's services.

 Lawyers consider several factors when setting their fees.
-For example, some lawyers who are well-reputed in a particular law area may charge more than ones who are not.
+A more experienced and successful attorney will typically have a higher hourly rate than a brand new lawyer.
 You may not mind paying a higher fee if you feel the lawyer's special expertise and skill will yield better and faster results.

 Lawyers also factor in how complicated your case is and the amount of time it will take.
 Even though the trial itself may only take half-a-day, researching the law, finding and interviewing witnesses, as well as preparing documents and arguments for the trial can take days, weeks or even longer.
 Sometimes unexpected developments take place that make your case even more complicated, which could result in higher fees.